awsdocs/amazon-cloudfront-developer-guide/doc_source/live-streaming-http-origin.md

 When your live event is over, delete the stack that you created for live streaming\.
 This deletes the CloudFront distribution that you created for your live\-streaming event\.

 **Note**
 When you stop streaming, you also stop incurring CloudFront charges for this distribution\.
-There are no charges for the AWS CloudFormation stack\.
+There are no charges for the AWS CloudFormation stack\.<a name="live-streaming-http-origin-deleting-stack-procedure"></a>

 **To delete an AWS CloudFormation stack for live streaming**